Snaacky/thewiki/docs/advanced/muxing.md

   - Regular `Japanese` audio must be tagged as `jpn` and marked as `Default`.
   - Regular `English` audio must be tagged as `eng` and marked as `Default`.
   - Any and all other regular audio tracks (e.g Spanish dub, German dub, etc) must be tagged with their respective language tag and marked as `Default`.
-  - If you have multiple dialects of the same language, they must be tagged with the dialect.
+  - If you have multiple dialects of the same language, they must be tagged with the dialect and mentioned in the `Name` field.
 For example, Castilian Spanish must be tagged as `es-ES` while Latin American Spanish must be tagged as `es-419`.
   - Any and all non-Regular/Specialized tracks (e.g `commentary`, `descriptive audio`, etc) must be tagged with their respective flags and language but must not be marked as `Default`

 ==- :icon-log: Subtitle Tracks